 Our Programme Team

-Lorraine has been the Associate Director of Nursing - Māori Health at the Auckland District Health Board, a joint appointment with the University of Auckland and the Nursing Director at ProCare.
-She is now the Nurse Leader for the National Hauora Coalition and a big advocate for primary care nursing.
-She is a fellow and board member of the College of Nurses Aotearoa (NZ) as well as being on a number of national committees and working parties...wow.
+Lorraine has held a number of senior nursing roles including the Associate Director of Nursing - Māori Health at the Auckland District Health Board (a joint appointment with the University of Auckland); the Nursing Director at ProCare and for the National Hauora Coalition and is now the CEO for Te Arawa Whānau Ora Charitable Trust in Rotorua.
+She is a big advocate for primary care nursing, a fellow and board member of the College of Nurses Aotearoa (NZ) as well as being on a number of national committees and working parties...wow.
+Lorraine has been the Sponsor of the Ngā Manukura o Āpōpō programme since Jan 2019 and an inaugural member of the programme since it commencement in 2009.
 (Photo credit: Aerial Vision for Nursing Review NZ)

 Our leadership team

 Ramai Lord, RN